lindaiiako/lindaiiako.github.io/CineTTS/index.md

 ---
 ## Varying Persona
-In this section, we demonstrate that our model can generate different speech styles given the same reference voice, and dialog history, but varying speaker description.
+In this section, we demonstrate that our model can generate different speech styles given the same reference voice, and dialog history, but varying **<u>speaker characteristics</u>**.

 ---
-## Varying Dialog History
+## Varying Dialog
 In this section, we demonstrate that our model can generate different speech styles given the same reference voice, and speaker description, but **<u>varying situation</u>**.

 **Reference Speech:**